 - 1. Auxiliary hydraulic lever 1 - 2.
-Auxiliary hydraulic lever 2 - 1.
+Switch for rear on/off valve - 1.
 Move the linkage to the position where the lift links are free of load. - 2.
-Lift the hydraulic lift link up by pulling the lever of the auxiliary hydraulics valve 1 or 2. - 3.
-Lower the hydraulic lift link up by pushing the lever of the auxiliary hydraulics valve 1 or 2.
+Lift the hydraulic lift link up by pressing the side opposite to the symbol of the switch for rear on/off valve or by pulling the lever of the auxiliary hydraulics valve 1. - 3.
+Lower the hydraulic lift link down by pressing the symbol side of the switch for rear on/off valve or by pushing the lever of the auxiliary hydraulics valve 1.